-- The SENCo and 1:1 teachers have a large collection of resources available both for 1:1 lessons and to support teachers in their classwork with children with LS.
-These are purchased from the annual LS budget agreed by the Head and managed by the SENCo. - The SENCo and 1:1 teachers are available to advise teachers as to further sources of information useful for meeting the LS of their class. - Hornsby House School belongs to the Wandsworth Loan Service which allows staff to borrow books, teaching resources and information on LS.
+- The SENDCo and 1:1 teachers have a large collection of resources available both for 1:1 lessons and to support teachers in their classwork with children with LS.
+These are purchased from the annual LS budget agreed by the Head and managed by the SENDCo. - The SENDCo and 1:1 teachers are available to advise teachers as to further sources of information useful for meeting the LS of their class.